openflat-io/synced-core/README.md

 console.log(classroomStorage.state); // { ban: false, raiseHandUsers: [] }
 ```

 > If you want to host in local, you can use `y-websocket`.
-More detail see this [test](https://github.com/openflat-io/tldraw-store/blob/6b10dfe69503f6d0d752fba3549d1cb8e31a0c18/package.json#L12)
+More information see this [test](https://github.com/openflat-io/tldraw-store/blob/6b10dfe69503f6d0d752fba3549d1cb8e31a0c18/package.json#L12)

 ## Usage in `tldraw`